OK. Let's see. There are a few things you may want to know about me.

 I am also Past Chair of the SIGGRAPH Awards Committee (2004-2008), and participatied in and chaired the ACM Paris Kanellakis Award selection committee (2009-2012).
 I co-chaired Symposium for Computer Animation 2008 with Jerry Tessendorf, and co-chaired Pacific Graphics 2011 with Ming Ouhyoung, who did all the work.

 Lastly, a long time ago I had a blast as Papers Chair of SIGGRAPH 2001.
 Paul Debevec created an excellent composite image of the papers committee.
-A reduced version might be easier on your browser.
 The papers session included a dedication of the proceedings to my friend, mentor and former supervisor, Alain Fournier.
 How I still miss his awkward charm and brilliance.
 You might be interested in an almost surreal picture taken by Paul during the dedication.